Covid Harm Reduction

 I'm a total beginner.
 Is the Herbal Immersion Program right for me?

 Absolutely!
-Our students in those courses run the gamut from utter novice ("This is new and exciting territory!") to experienced health care practitioner ("I know my diagnostics, but I don't have a solid botanical materia medica") to seasoned naturalist ("I can identify these plants, but can they be used for anything?") to lifelong gardener ("Please just give me a reason to love these dandelions!").
+Our students in the HIP run the gamut from utter novice ("This is new and exciting territory!") to experienced health care practitioner ("I know my diagnostics, but I don't have a solid botanical materia medica") to seasoned naturalist ("I can identify these plants, but can they be used for anything?") to lifelong gardener ("Please just give me a reason to love these dandelions!").
 We will tell you what we mean when we talk about infusions, tinctures, monoecious plants, and mucilaginous extracts.
 We're available for questions, and you'll find that your fellow students are also an amazing resource, too.
 Most of our shorter series, like Everyday Herbalism and Stress Less, are completely accessible to beginners, too.

-Are you offering Arctos's intermediate program, Spreading Our Roots, in 2024?
+Are you offering Arctos's intermediate program, Spreading Our Roots, in 2025?

 We’re not offering that this year, but we’re excited to do so in the future.
 Reach out if you have a group of intermediate herbalists who are ready to take this class, and we can craft a course and schedule that works for your cohort.